Criss-Cross Insertion and Deletion Correcting Codes: Proof of Claim

 {\em Case 1:} Assume the last column of $\bfC$ is not deleted.
 Using the alternating sequence, the decoder can detect whether or not there was a row deletion in $\bfU$ and locate its index.
 This is done by locating a run of length $2$ in the alternating sequence.
 The last bit of the alternating sequence falling in $\bfV$ and not in $\bfU$ ensures that the decoder can detect whether the last row of $\bfU$ is deleted or not.

-{\em Case 1 (a): }If there was a row deletion in $\bfU$, the decoder uses the non deleted part of $\mathbf{p}_r$ to recover the deleted row.
+{\em Case 1 (a): }If there was a row deletion in $\bfU$, the decoder uses the non deleted part of $\mathbf{p}_r$ to recover the deleted row \ExtVe{except for the bit in the deleted column}.
 The decoder can now use the properties of $\VTab{n}$ to decode the column deletion in $\bfU$.
 Since any two consecutive columns in $\bfU$ are different, the decoder can locate the exact position of the deleted column and recover its value.
 The position of the deleted column in $\bfU$ is the same as the deleted column in the whole array.
 Using $\mathbf{p}_c$, the decoder can now recover the remaining part of the deleted column.

-{\em Case 1 (b): }If the deleted row was not in $\bfU$, the decoder uses $\VTab{n}$ to recover the index of the deleted column and its value within $\bfU$ and uses $\mathbf{p}_c$ to recover the value of the deleted column outside of $\bfU$.
+{\em Case 1 (b): }If the deleted row was not in $\bfU$, the decoder uses $\VTab{n}$ to recover the index of the deleted column and its value within $\bfU$ and uses $\mathbf{p}_c$ to recover the value of the deleted column outside of $\bfU$ \ExtVe{(except for the bit in the intersection of the deleted row and column)}.
 Then, the decoder uses $\VTcd{n}$ to recover the index of the deleted row.
 Again, since any two consecutive rows in $\bfV$ are different the decoder can recover the exact position of the deleted row.
-Using $\mathbf{p}_r$, the decoder recovers the value of the deleted row.
+Using $\mathbf{p}_r$, the decoder recovers the value of the bits of the deleted row.

 {\em Case 2: }Now assume that the last column of $\bfC$ is deleted.
-By looking at the last column of $\bfC'$, the decoder knows that the alternating sequence is missing thanks to the run of $0$'s inserted in the beginning of the second to last column of $\bfC$.
+By looking at the last column of $\widetilde{\bfC}$, the decoder knows that the alternating sequence is missing thanks to the run of $0$'s inserted in the beginning of the second to last column of $\bfC$.
 Note that irrespective of the location of the row deletion, the last column will have a run of at least three $0$'s which cannot happen in the alternating sequence.
 Therefore, the decoder knows that the last column is deleted and starts by looking at $\bfV$.
 Using the parity $\mathbf{p}_c$, the decoder recovers the missing part of the deleted column that is in $\bfV$ but not in $\bfU$.
-By construction, the first $\log n$ bits of the last column of $\bfV$ are set to $0$.
+By construction, the first $\ell$ bits of the last column of $\bfV$ are set to $0$ when encoding $\bfV$ using a VT code.
 Thus, the decoder recovers the whole missing column.
-By using the property of $\VTcd{n}$, the decoder recovers the index of the missing row and uses $\mathbf{p}_r$ to recover its value.
-After recovering the deleted row the decoder adds the alternating sequence to $\bfU$ and recovers the whole array $\bfC$. \end{IEEEproof}
+By using the property of $\VTcd{n}$ , the decoder recovers the index of the missing row and uses $\mathbf{p}_r$ to recover the value of the bits of this row.
+After recovering the deleted row the decoder adds the alternating sequence to $\bfU$ and recovers the whole array $\bfC$.